sailfish009/openstructure/modules/img/base/doc/img.rst

 Type: :class:`~ost.geom.Vec3`

-  The Absolute Origin of an image describes the coordinates, in the absolute reference system used by OpenStructure, of the pixel in with all indexes equal to 0.
-Please notice that the pixel does not necessarily need to belong to the extent of the image.
+  The absolute origin of an image describes the coordinates, in the absolute reference system used by OpenStructure, of the pixel in with all indexes equal to 0.
+Please note that the pixel does not necessarily need to belong to the extent of the image.

 .. _pixel-sampling: